 An intranet is ideal for internal project management.
 This includes creating an overview and providing transparency about things planned in the project and the current processing status.
-What’s more, on a wiki-based intranet, the complete history of developments in the project can be superbly documented and made available as a co-product.
+What’s more, on a wiki-based intranet, the complete history of developments in the project can be thoroughly documented and made available as a co-product.

-One advantage of this granular system for configuring permissions is that (unlike Wikipedia) you can document both generally accessible information and sensitive information.
+One advantage of this granular system for configuring permissions is that (unlike Wikipedia) you can document both generally accessible and sensitive information.

-The wiki or intranet should only be used if the number of people who share the knowledge published there is greater than five, or if you need the information to be persistent and easy to find.
+The wiki or intranet should only be used if the number of people who share the knowledge published there is greater than five or if you need the information to be persistent and easy to find.